 When working with the design software, simplify your view to see split planes and return paths between the boards.
 If the digital signal must cross a split in the power reference plane, use one or two plane decoupling capacitors (100nF) to close the offending signal.

-Designing them to be side by side reduces overall coupling from one trace to another.
+Designing them to be perpendicular reduces overall coupling from one trace to another.

 Parallel Routing Traces – Poor Design Practice